 He wasn’t kidding.
 We must have seen more than 2,000 flamingos before our two hour tour was over, sometimes in groups of 100 or more.
 Some groups were striding through the shallows scooping up krill with their funny backward beaks.
 Other groups were taking a running start at flying—followed by even more comical running landings—which made them look like they could walk on water.
 Still other clusters were standing along the water’s edge like, well, lawn ornaments.

 Watch our video, below, for more quirky flamingo antics at the Río Lagartos Biosphere Reserve.

-We also saw ospreys, crocodiles, frigate birds, great blue herons and a salt farm making the most of the area’s super-saline water—perfect for the brine shrimp that the flamingos feast on and which give them their delightful color.
+We also saw ospreys, crocodiles, frigate birds, great blue herons, and a salt farm making the most of the area’s super-saline water which is perfect for the brine shrimp that the flamingos feast on and which give them their delightful color.

 Henry also took us ashore on a stretch of beach that had holes punched through the salty, sandy crust to reveal silky, mineral-rich clay beneath it.
 Henry told us that the mud in this region was considered medicinal and beautifying by the Mayans and it’s still applied head to toe by some people today.

 June is prime flamingo viewing time in the Río Lagartos Biosphere Reserve with plenty of birds close to the embarkation point.

 July and August are the peak travel months with lots of birds and lots of international and Mexican tourists.